 There are many systems you need to run your home.
 During the warmer months you may need an air conditioner or a heat pump.
-During the winter, most homeowners require a furnace or air handler.
-Then you have washer and dryers, ranges, refrigerators…the list seems to go on forever.
+During the winter, most homeowners need a furnace or air handler.
+Then there are washer and dryers, dishwashers, refrigerators…the list seems to go on forever.

 But a thing homeowners certainly know is they require hot water.
 Most homes have a water heater – or in some homes a boiler is used to heat up the water.
 Have you noticed which heating system your home is using to heat your water?
-D&K Heating Service Experts is here to help clear up any confusion about the difference between the two water heating systems.
+D&K Home Services by Enercare is here to help clear up any confusion about the difference between the two heating systems.

-A boiler, contrastingly, can heat water that is used to bring heat to the home and heat the water.
-A particular type of boiler can heat the water to the point it turns into steam.
+A boiler, contrastingly, can heat water that is used to heat the home and provide hot water.
+A particular type of boiler can heat the water until it turns into steam.
 The steam can heat the water for the home but can also be dispersed throughout the home and give warm comfort through radiators.
-A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that give you great comfort during the winter season.
 Today’s boilers are also very energy efficient.

 Trying to choose which water heating system is ideal for your home?
-Call D&K Heating Service Experts in Belleville today and we’ll come out and provide you a free in-home estimate.
+Call D&K Home Services by Enercare in Belleville today and we’ll come out and provide you a free in-home estimate.